isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 **Canteen Operating Hours**<br>
 Monday to Friday, 6:30 am to 3 pm during School Term.
-The canteen operator may be required to operate on other days as required by school.
+The canteen operator may be required to operate on other days as required by the school.

 **Contract period**<br>
 Immediate to 31 Dec 2023